 When my poor mother returned home, ALL of her beautiful roses were gone as people plucked them to use in shaktipat initiation.
 She freaked out completely.
 As well she should since there were flower shops in town.
 She calmed down upon meeting guruji.

 Guruji would sit on the edge of his bed feeding grapes to my baby daughter Kelly, holding her, and patting her on her head.
 As Guruji would say, she was very lucky!
+And she is!

 I have to say something about my father in all of this.
 My father was a scientific agnostic/ fatalist.
 My parents were divorced and my father was living in Virginia with wife number two out of three.
 He had recently retired and was getting his old man act down.

 A day or two before he died I was driving my father home from seeing a doctor who wanted to hospitalize him.
 My father begged me to take him home, so I did.
-As we were driving home my father began to ask me about after death states, the bardo, karma, the clear light, etc. I looked at him and said, “Are you asking me to use my good karma to get you into heaven?”
+As we were driving home my father began to ask me about after death bardo states, karma, the clear light, etc. I looked at him and said, “Are you asking me to use my good karma to get you into heaven?”
 He looked at me with his sad eyes and said, “yes.”
 I laughed so hard!

 For two southerners who came out of the Great Depression and World War Two, my parents were very loving and supportive of the fact that in the amazing karmic shuffle of life, they ended up with a yogi for a son.
 That was my good karma!
 At some point, they both forgave me for never answering the phone.
 And as Bonnie can tell you, I still don’t.